vijayakumarrg/Brewmaster.SqlServerAlwaysOnWithVPN/README.md

 > - The template adds just a single data disk of 40 GB to the SQL VMs.
 > - The template only supports adding a single database (specified by the input parameter 'DatabaseName') to the availability group.
 > - The template does not support the scenario where Active Directory setup has already been performed in the specified Azure Virtual Network.
+> - The template creates the Virtual Network in the 172.16.0.0/16 range.

 ###References
 Please refer to the following links for more information on SQL Server Availability Groups.